-1. What is the difference between getting treated by Dr. Bucher versus having my procedures done by a Colo-Rectal Surgeon?
+1. What is the difference between getting treated by one of the providers at Anal Dsyplasia Clinic Midwest in an out-patient/in-office setting versus having the procedure done by a Colo-Rectal Surgeon in a hospital?

 The second difference would be the patients down time.
-At the Anal Dysplasia Clinic MidWest, we set aside 45-60 minutes for our patient appointments.
-Most procedures take less time but Dr. Bucher takes the time to talk to you before the start of the procedure and right afterwards to make sure all your concerns and questions were fully addressed.
+At the Anal Dysplasia Clinic MidWest, we set aside 45 minutes for our patient appointments.
+Most procedures take less time but our providers take the time to talk to you before the start of the procedure and right afterwards to make sure all your concerns and questions were fully addressed.
+Of course there will be communication during the procedure and if you like, you can watch on a large monitor what exactly is done during your procedure.
 There is no prep required from our patients.
 In most situations, the patient can go right back into the daily routine of life.
 You do not need to bring a friend or family member to drive you home because there is no general anesthesia or IV sedation used for the procedures.

 In rare circumstances, mostly patients with extensive intra-anal condyloma, Dr. Bucher may recommend that you be treated by a colorectal surgeon.